stringfromjava/Starcore/COMPILING.md

 > [!TIP]
 > You can replace `html5` with other platforms to compile it accordingly.

+> [!IMPORTANT]
+> If ever, for some reason, the shaders make the screen become black, it is advised you clear your computer's `Temp/` directory.
+If the issue persists, then please take a look at the [contributing](CONTRIBUTING.md) file for info on how to report a bug.

 ## Extra Steps (for Running and Configuring the Game on Other Platforms)